limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 rtt min/avg/max/mdev = 0.015/0.022/0.026/0.003 ms
 stinky@DeRPnStiNK:~$
 ```
-Several things were noted:
+The following was noted:

 * The FQDN of the host is `derpnstink.local`; and
 * User `stinky` exists; and
-* DocumentRoot is at `/var/www/html`.
+* **DocumentRoot** is at `/var/www/html`.

 ### Directory/File Enumeration

-Using `gobuster` for a quick enumeration, the following additional directories were found.
+Using `gobuster` with one of the big wordlists for a quick enumeration, these additional directories were found.

 ```
 Gobuster v1.2                OJ Reeves (@TheColonial)